abesford/seizzmic-site-0c00b/src/pages/sectors/health.md

         image: images/LIMS-technology-to-double-coronavirus-capacity_wrbm_large.jpg
       - title: Finding the new normal
         content: >
-          After the sudden and unprecedented transformation in the use of digital health services and healthtech in response to COVID-19, it’s vital to get together to lock in the gains and progress made over the last 12 months.
+          After the sudden increase in the use of digital health services and healthtech in response to Covid-19, we now need to get together to lock in the gains and progress that have been made.

-          Patient Experience.
-Find the right and sustainable balance between online/phone and face-to-face consultations.
+          This needs to flow from the patient experience, for example finding a safe and sustainable balance between online/phone and face-to-face consultations.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item